lochansaroy02/text-wizard/README.md

 🔠 **Letter Case Magic**: Transform your text into uppercase, lowercase, title case, and even SpongeBob Mocking case for a fun twist.

-🔢 **Number Wizardry**: Play with numbers by converting them to words, roman numerals, or even binary code.
+🔢 **Number Wizardry**: Play with numbers by converting them to words, Roman numerals, or even binary code.

 🎨 **Colorful Language**: Add a touch of magic to your text with colorful gradients and beautiful text shadows.